 |Seal Trust Mitigation Agreement|

 Development in wetland areas is generally prohibited by law.
-However, the U.S. Army Corps of Engineers can approve projects that affect wetlands if the projects benefit the public and the wetland impacts are avoided, minimized and mitigated.
+However, the U.S. Army Corps of Engineers (Corps) can approve projects that affect wetlands if the projects benefit the public and the wetland impacts are avoided, minimized, and mitigated.
 When on-site mitigation options are not available, the Corps may require the developer to pay a “fee in-lieu” of mitigation.
-The project mitigation responsibility and these “in-lieu fees” are then transferred to a designated in-lieu-fee sponsor to conduct wetland restoration, creation, enhancement or preservation projects.
-Under an agreement with the Army Corps, the Southeast Alaska Land Trust is authorized to receive fees-in-lieu of mitigation.
+The project mitigation responsibility and these “in-lieu fees” are then transferred to a designated in-lieu-fee sponsor to conduct wetland restoration, creation, enhancement, or preservation projects.
+Under an agreement with the Corps, the Southeast Alaska Land Trust (SEAL Trust) is authorized to receive fees-in-lieu of mitigation.

-The Southeast Alaska Land Trust places all mitigation funds we receive into a separate account used primarily for preservation of wetlands, other aquatic habitat, and important adjacent upland buffers.
-Before we invest these funds in a project, the Trust consults with a team of resource agency experts and the Army Corps to ensure that the proposed project advances their program goals.
+SEAL Trust places all mitigation funds it receives into a separate account used primarily for preservation of wetlands, other aquatic resources, and important adjacent upland buffers.
+Before SEAL Trust invests these funds in a project, SEAL Trust consults with a team of resource agency experts and the Corps to ensure that the proposed project advances their program goals.

-To date, Southeast Alaska Land Trust has used these “in-lieu fees” to secure conservation easements on wetlands bordering the Mendenhall Wetlands State Game Refuge, on an estuarine parcel near Petersburg, and a riparian/wetland area on Hilda Creek near Juneau.
-We are currently partnering with other organizations and agencies in pursuit of important preservation projects around the region.
+To date, SEAL Trust has used “in-lieu fees” to preserve: wetlands bordering the Mendenhall Wetlands State Game Refuge in Juneau; tidal flats in Juneau, Sitka and Haines; an estuary near Petersburg; riverine wetlands along the Indian River in Sitka; riverine and other wetlands along Montana Creek in Juneau; and, a riparian/wetland area on Hilda Creek near Juneau.
+SEAL Trust is currently partnering with other organizations and agencies in pursuit of important preservation projects around the region.

 The rules governing the in-lieu fee program changed significantly in June, 2008 with heightened attention paid to compensatory mitigation requirements.
-The 2008 regulations, the Corps of Engineers Alaska Region Guidance paper, and an EPA-Corps summary can be found here.
-Important agency links are also provided.
+The 2008 regulations, the Alaska District Regulatory Guidance Letter (rescinded in 2014), an EPA-Corps summary, and other important agency links can be found in the links to the right.